 Region 7 encompasses Armstrong, Cameron, Clarion, Elk, Forest, Jefferson, McKean and Warren counties.
 The Director and Assistant Director terms are 2014 – 2017.

-Rick Brocius, Vice Chair
+Rick Brocius, Manager

 Bradford Sanitary Authority

 Mr. Brocius spent 35 years in private sector manufacturing overseeing wastewater treatment operations, and compliance with air quality, water quality, and solid waste regulations.
 In 2001, he was the recipient of the Governor's Award for Environmental Excellence in the large industry category.

 Rick served 17 years on the Board of Directors for the Bradford Sanitary Authority as Industrial Pretreatment Coordinator, Secretary, Vice-Chairman, and Chairman.
 He currently serves as the Executive Director of the Bradford Sanitary Authority.